Supporting Every Learner: Rethinking Education in Trinidad and Tobago

 As an educator with close to 25 years of experience, I’ve witnessed the evolution of the education system in Trinidad and Tobago.
-From the classroom to the staff room, one thing remains clear—every child learns differently, and yet our system often expects them to fit into one mold.
+From the classroom to the staff room, one thing remains constant, that is every child learns differently, and yet our system often expects them to fit into one mold.

 In this blog, I want to explore the pros and cons of our current system, and share my hopes for an approach that supports comprehension skills, neurodivergent learners, and SEA exam preparation in meaningful ways.